1.6 A materialistic perspective

 “Idealism is the doctrine that ideas, or thought, make up either the whole or an indispensable aspect of any full reality, so that a world of material objects containing no thought either could not exist as it is experienced, or would not be fully “real.”
 Idealism is often contrasted with materialism, both belonging to the class of monist as opposed to dualist or pluralist ontologies.
 (Note that this contrast between idealism and materialism has to do with the question of the nature of reality as such.
 It has nothing to do with advocating high moral standards, or the like.)”

 I am not a philosophical idealist.
 I am a philosophical materialist.
-I understand that humans, though not all of them, can understand what happens in the world.
+I understand that humans, though not all of them, can understand, to a certain degree, what happens in the world.

 Alas, we are not quite there yet.

 But regardless of when our technologies will have sufficiently evolved for this exciting prospect, the fact remains that it is our technologies, or (to use an older, and wider, designation) our modes of production that shape our opinions, and that only with sufficient cognition, we can see beyond this.